stjordanis/caushapley/README.md

 - The folder `scripts` contains the script `bike_rental_illustration.R`, which can be run from R to reproduce the results from the paper on the bike sharing example (Section 6).

+- The subfolder `inst/extdata` contains data for the bike sharing example (`day.csv`) as well as a list of training data indices (`train_index.rds`) which are used in the `scripts/bike_rental_illustration.R` for reproducibility purposes.

+- The subfolder `inst/rmd` contains an R notebook showcasing an example of computing the Causal shapley values.

 - The top folder also contains the following files:
   - `DESCRIPTION` is the file describing the R package